 Note: The Reykjavik Airport (KEF) is a little confusing when you arrive.
 For tax purposes, you can’t purchase anything from the departures area if you’re arriving and vice versa.
 Watch out for the signs, especially if you’re sleep deprived and needing coffee!

-Getting Around Iceland for a Weekend
+Getting Around for a Long Weekend in Iceland

 Related Post: Driving and Renting a Car in Europe